-Indirect competitors target the same customers or aim to satisfy the same needs.
+Indirect competition, on the other hand, targets the same customers or aims to satisfy the same needs.
 But, their products or services are slightly different from yours.

 For example, McDonald’s is an indirect competitor to Pizza Hut.
-They both provide food services, but their products are different enough not to be in direct competition.
+They both provide food services, but their products (burgers versus pizza) are different enough not to be in direct competition.

-Replacement competitors are companies that offer new solutions that may replace your product or service.
+Replacement competition, in turn, refers to the companies that offer new solutions that may replace your product or service.

 Think of online transportation services like Uber and Lyft.
 They offer an alternate solution to taxis and public transportation, so they can be considered replacement competition.

-Once all the relevant data is gathered, you can organize everything using filters like product quality, customer service, or pricing to gauge your business’ competitive edge in the market.
+Once you’ve gathered all the relevant data, you can organize everything by filtering aspects of the market, like product quality, customer service, or pricing to gauge your business’ competitive edge in the market.

-You can also conduct customer surveys to see what they think about existing competitor products and services.
+You can also conduct customer surveys to see what real people think about existing competitor products and services.

-A buyer persona gives you insights on your customer’s decisions and attitudes when choosing a product or service.
+Personas give you insights into your customer’s decisions and attitudes when choosing a product or service.

 When you tailor your approach based on your customers, you build trust and eventually attract more buyers.